Ottohesten/02466-Cell-Profiling/README.md

 **inference.py** used in conjunction with plotting to generate samples and plot them

+**pre_processing.ipynb** Initial file used for loading in all the dataset, looking up the **metadata.csv** finding the moa and labelling the cells.
+This is a file only ran once in this project

 ## How to train a model
 ### VAE
 Main file to train a model is **train.py** In the file there is a line: